-'Barclays International' The division of Barclays which will not ultimately be ring-fenced as part of regulatory ring fencing requirements.
+'Barclays International' The division of Barclays held by Barclays Bank PLC which has not been ring-fenced as part of regulatory ring fencing requirements.
 The division includes the large UK Corporate business; the international Corporate and Wealth businesses; the Investment Bank; the international Barclaycard business (consisting of the US, German and Nordic consumer credit cards businesses); and Barclaycard Business Solutions (including merchant acquiring).